 You can substitute CHM 245 through 248 for the CHM 241/242 Organic Chemistry series.
 This option is listed on the Advising Worksheet for CMB Majors.

-BIO 405 is offered Fall, Winter, & Spring sessions.
-You must complete the organic chemistry requirement (& BIO 375 Genetics) before taking BIO 405.
-The pace in BIO 405 is very fast if you take the Spring section, so do not plan on taking any other courses at the same time.
+CMB 405 is offered Fall, Winter, & Spring sessions.
+You must complete the organic chemistry requirement (& BIO 375 Genetics) before taking CMB 405.
+The pace in this course is very fast if you take the Spring section, so do not plan on taking any other courses at the same time.

-This course can be taken concurrently with BIO 405.
-Note that BIO 406 is the prerequisite for BIO/CMB 426; these courses cannot be taken concurrently.
-Also, note that 2 sections of BIO 406 are offered at CHS downtown, so you do not want to schedule this course back-to-back with anything on the Allendale campus because you will need to allow for travel time.
-BIO 406 is being offered again this summer (12 week session on Wednesday afternoons).
+This course can be taken concurrently with CMB 405.
+Note that CMB 406 is the prerequisite for CMB 426; these two courses cannot be taken concurrently.
+Also, note that 2 sections of CMB 406 are offered at CHS downtown, so you do not want to schedule this course back-to-back with anything on the Allendale campus because you will need to allow for travel time.
+CMB 406 is being offered again this summer (12 week session on Wednesday afternoons).

 CHM 461 – Biochemistry I

 This course is offered Fall, Winter, & Spring semesters.
 The pace is very fast if you take the Spring section, so do not plan on taking any other courses at the same time.
 Pay close attention to the section locations as some sections are downtown & some are on the Allendale campus.